kelto/rob-grind/basic/javaquarium/README.md

 2. diversity
 In our aquarium, we will have different breed, and different type: herbivore and and carnivore.
 There will be 6 breed:

-**
-Carnivore fish : Grouper, Tuna, Cod
+*Carnivore fish : Grouper, Tuna, Cod
-Herbivore fish: Sardine, Bass, Carp.
+*Herbivore fish: Sardine, Bass, Carp.

 Each fish can eat (a method) : according to its diet, he will either eat an alga (parameter: an alga), or another fish (parameter: another fish, anyone.).
-Poissons carnivores : Mérou, Thon, Poisson-clown.
-Poissons herbivores : Sole, Bar, Carpe.

 ###Exercice 2:Eating